Pop:

 ”Straighten up and fly right”: The swinging jazz standard by the Mill’s Brothers and the great Nat King Cole.
 This arrangement is inspired by the version of vocal group Cadence.
 During the chorus section there’s plenty of opportunity for scat or kazoo improvisations!
 Fly safe! 🙂

-”Some Other Time”: Leonard Bernstein’s dreamy song from the musical ”On the Town”.
+NEW 2023 ”Some Other Time”: Leonard Bernstein’s dreamy song from the musical ”On the Town”.
 Nice and slow with jazzy harmonies, but not too difficult – just perfect as an encore.

 ”My Ship”: Kurt Weill’s most famous song (composed for the movie ”Lady in the Dark”, in which it’s strangely enough never been sung.)